-A.8 The pandemic has been good for the companies which were in the SaaS space.
+The pandemic has been good for the companies which were in the SaaS space.
 They were sitting on the fence.
 They were talking about the on-premise and on-cloud space.
 Now, they have realized that there’s no way you can remain on-premise.
 They had to move to the club because if there’s nobody in the office then what are they going to do?

 I remember, there was a company.
 They were a client of ours.
 They could not be on-premise but they had to run their entire company’s performance cycle in March.
 Now, how are they going to do that?
 Therefore, they asked us to move everything onto the cloud.
 We did that and they became our customers.

 Right now, the overall ecosystem is definitely changing and people are becoming more adept at the whole cloud ecosystem.
 I think there will still be some companies who say no to migrating to a private cloud.
 However, that is a minority and a lot of change has been happening and I think it will continue.

 10) As you mentioned earlier many SaaS companies have emerged during the pandemic.
 What are some of the key considerations or checklists they should pay attention to?